Evidence for chromium hydride in the atmosphere of Hot Jupiter WASP-31b: Methodology

-In this bottom-up approach, the retrieval was first performed assuming the simplest atmospheric forward model consisting of 3 free parameters ($\mathrm{R_p}$, $\mathrm{T}$, $\mathrm{P_{cl}}$), which is equivalent to an atmosphere completely lacking spectral signatures.
-Afterwards, retrievals were done by adding parameters to the atmospheric model, in the form of the abundance of a chemical species.
-The first stage is to compare the models with a single chemical species to the flat model ($\mathrm{R_p}$, $\mathrm{T}$, $\mathrm{P_{cl}}$ only), using the Detection Significance (see Eq. \ref{eqn:bayesfactor}).
+In this bottom-up approach, the retrieval was first performed assuming the simplest atmospheric forward model consisting of three free parameters ($\mathrm{R_p}$, $\mathrm{T}$, and $\mathrm{P_{cl}}$), which is equivalent to an atmosphere completely lacking spectral signatures.
+Afterwards, retrievals were done by adding parameters to the atmospheric model in the form of the abundance of a chemical species.
+The first stage is to compare the models with a single chemical species to the flat model ($\mathrm{R_p}$, $\mathrm{T}$, and $\mathrm{P_{cl}}$ only), using the DS (see Eq. \ref{eqn:bayesfactor}).
 As opposed to the flat model, the opacities caused by Rayleigh scattering and CIA are from now on also included.
-If the addition of a chemical species leads to an improved fit to the data, this results in a higher Evidence and the significance of such a detection is specified by Jeffreys' scale in Table \ref{table:jeffreysscale}.
-As a second stage, we tried the inclusion of H$_2$O plus another species, mainly because H$_2$O has a prominent absorption feature in the relatively well-covered NIR (e.g. \citealt{sing2016, tsiaras2018}).
-The Evidences of these models can be compared to the models containing a single species as well as to the flat model.
-Lastly, the model with the highest Evidence was expanded by adding the absorption features of the alkali metals Na and K, to quantify their possible presence.
+If the addition of a chemical species leads to an improved fit to the data, this results in stronger evidence, and the significance of such a detection is specified by Jeffreys' scale in Table \ref{table:jeffreysscale}.
+As a second stage, we tested the inclusion of H$_2$O plus another species, mainly because H$_2$O has a prominent absorption feature in the relatively well-covered near-infrared (e.g. \citealt{sing2016, tsiaras2018}).
+Evidence levels from these models can be compared to the models containing a single species as well as to the flat model.
+Lastly, the model with the strongest evidence was expanded by adding the absorption features of the alkali metals Na and K in order to quantify their possible presence.